ATTENTION: This article is currently under review by the UniFi team.

 Once enabled, the wireless uplink feature allows access points without a wired data connection to communicate with pre-configured wired access points on a network.
 This offers a number of benefits:

-- Factory default or unadopted devices can once powered up via POE, connect to an AP in range and make itself available for adoption within the UniFi controller.
+- Factory default or unadopted devices that have been powered up via PoE can connect to an AP in range and make itself available for adoption within the UniFi Network Controller.